Telehealth.org Guest Posts

 - Telehealth.org also includes topics of interest to marketers, including job hunting, team development, hiring, writing and design, recent web trends, as well as many other issues of relevance to professionals developing their new telehealth systems.
 Provide complete and proper attribution of data, quotations, and external sources referred to in the article as footnotes with links to primary sources.

-- Include no more than two do-follow links.
+- Include no more than one do-follow links.
 One is to be in the body of your guest blog, and the other is the article’s author or sponsoring company.
 The attribution will read: ‘This article was contributed by “[Name of Your Author or Company].”

 - Author name or the company name must be included.